KuvashneeNaidoo/KuvashneeNaidoo/README.md

 <br/>

-- 👩‍💻  I’m an aspiring front-end developer looking for a new role in an exciting company.
-I focus on writing accessible HTML, using modern CSS practices and writing clean JavaScript.
-When writing JavaScript code, I mostly use React, but I can adapt to whatever tools are required.
-- ✨ Interested about frontend technologies, I enjoy solving design and UI challenges, optimizing performance, and ensuring my applications are both beautiful and functional.
+- 👩‍💻 I’m a **Full Stack Web Developer** with professional experience building and maintaining production-level applications.
+I work across the stack — from clean, accessible UIs to scalable backend services and data pipelines.
+- ⚙️ On the frontend, I build fast, responsive interfaces using **React, Next.js, modern CSS, and Tailwind**.
+On the backend, I work with **Node.js, MongoDB, REST & GraphQL APIs**, and third-party integrations.
+- 🚀 I enjoy solving real-world problems: improving performance, shipping reliable features, working with data, and turning complex requirements into maintainable systems.
-- 🤝 I’m always open to collaborating on innovative projects and learning from others in the frontend community.
-Let’s create something amazing together!
+- 🤝 Always open to collaborating on meaningful projects, sharing knowledge, and learning new tools that make products better.
-- ✉️ Feel free to reach out to me via Linkedin <a href="https://www.linkedin.com/in/kuvashnee-naidoo-924947222" target="_blank">here.</a> – I’d love to connect!
+- ✉️ Feel free to reach out to me on LinkedIn <a href="https://www.linkedin.com/in/kuvashnee-naidoo-924947222" target="_blank">here</a> — happy to connect!

 <br/>
 <br/>